 When choosing your gloves, you want to go for gloves built with multiple layers of foam to protect your knuckles.
 Let’s not forget about your fingers, either.
 That protective layer should extend to the fingers and cover them, too.
 Dense foam is the key here.
 Avoid the bulkier gloves; you want a slimmer design with very dense padding.

-Athletic cups are also important.
-You want to be sure that your athletic cup is built with sturdy material, there’s not much room for error in this case.
+Groin protection is also important.
+Also known as an athletic cup, you want to be sure that your groin protector is built with sturdy material, there’s not much room for error in this case.
 Even more important than the cup itself is the garment you choose.
 There are compression short and athletic cup combos that work well, also.
 Compression shorts with moisture-wicking fabrics are the best way to go.
-Look for a cup that doesn’t move on you during training or competing; if your cup gets stuck in the wrong spot at the wrong time, your voice might go up a few octaves!
+Look for a cup that doesn’t move on you during training or competing; if your cup gets stuck in the wrong spot at the wrong time, it could cost you dearly when you need to be focused on the fight.

 Whether you like it or not, MMA gyms are a bit of a cesspool for bacteria and germs.
 Finding equipment that can be cleaned easily can help you avoid bacterial infections, etc. You’re not going to be tapping anybody out while laid up with a staph infection, to say the least, so make sure that your equipment is washable.